 Planning for the cost of health care in retirement

-- Proper planning can help ensure health-related expenses won't deplete your retirement savings.
+Proper planning can help ensure health-related expenses won't deplete your retirement savings

-Planning ahead for health care expenses is essential.
+Planning ahead for health care expenses in retirement is essential.
 Determining how much you'll need, however, depends on a variety of factors.
 Your costs will vary based on your income, age, health, location, your Medicare or supplemental plans and life expectancy.

 Medicare is a federal health insurance program that provides coverage for people age 65 and older, and for some disabled people under age 65.
 The program consists of four parts, each of which covers different health-related expenses.